EYE ON SPIRITUALITY: MAKING PEACE WITH DEATH

 We die every day when we go to sleep.
 The last thing we think about before we go to sleep is often the first thing that we remember when we wake up.

 Death is like sleep.
 What we think about when we die and when we are reborn creates primary desires for the next life.
-When life is a game and you live it fully then you can embrace death with no fear and not is part of the continuum.
+When life is a game and you live it fully then you can embrace death with no fear and not be part of the continuum.

 We need to remember to drop every regret from the past and live in the present and see the past as a dream and then you are dying every moment and are renewed.